Bg

 Wake windows2 - 3 hours

 Your 6 month old baby probably still needs 3 naps.
 If that last nap is hard to get in, consider lengthening the awake window beforehand by 15 minutes.
-It’s okay if bedtime ends up being later as a result of the later nap.
+It’s OK if bedtime ends up being later due to the later nap.

-Most 6 month olds are now developmentally ready to fall asleep independently and .
-If you’ve been helping your baby fall asleep (e.g., by rocking or feeding) and your family isn’t getting enough shuteye, it may be time to teach your baby to fall asleep with less help at bedtime.
-This should work to lengthen and consolidate their nighttime sleep!
+Most 6 month olds are now developmentally capable of falling asleep independently and linking sleep cycles for the entire night [1].
+If you’ve been helping your baby fall asleep (e.g., by rocking or feeding) and your family isn’t getting enough shuteye, consider teaching your baby to fall asleep with less help at bedtime.
+This should help lengthen and consolidate their nighttime sleep!

 Note: Sleep needs vary by child and this chart should be viewed as an example only.